New Story and ICON Unveil the First Permitted 3D-Printed Home

 “We feel it’s our responsibility to challenge traditional methods and work toward ending homelessness.
 Linear methods will never reach the billion+ people who need safe homes,” said Brett Hagler, CEO of New Story.
 “By working with ICON and leveraging their 3D printing innovations, we’re able to reach more families with the best possible shelter solutions, exponentially faster.”

-The portable printer is designed to function with near zero-waste and to work under unpredictable constraints (limited water, power, and labor infrastructure) to tackle housing shortages in underserved communities throughout the world.
-New Story’s goal for this project is to print the first community of homes for underserved families in El Salvador in the coming 18 months, and then through partnerships, scale up production to serve additional communities over the next few years.
+The portable printer is designed to function with near zero waste and to work under unpredictable constraints (limited water, power, and labor infrastructure) to tackle housing shortages in underserved communities throughout the world.
+New Story’s goal for this project is to print the first community of homes for underserved families in Latin America in the coming 18 months, and then through partnerships, scale up production to serve additional communities over the next few years.
 Housing will feature cutting-edge materials tested to the most recognized standards of safety, comfort and resiliency.